mancej/ecs-flapping-container-detector/docs/slack_app_setup.md

 ### Step 4: Configure your API Callback endpoint.

-You new Flapping Container Handler lambda was configured with a public API endpoint URL.
-Slack needs to know about this URL so it knows how to direct suppression events to your handler!
+Whenever a user interacts with the Flapping Container Detector and suppresses an alarm, a callback is triggered and Slack's API is notified.
+Slack then takes that event, signs a request with a shared secret and hits a configured AWS API Gateway endpoint that the flapping_callback_handler is listening to.
+If you are returning from the Deployment guide, you should have an API Gateway URL from your Terraform output in your clipboard.
+Use that here.

 - Under the left nav bar in your Slack App, navigate to Interactive Components again.
 There is where you configured your Slack Action.
 - Input the the outputted API URL from the output of your `terrafrom apply` command.
 The one I told you to take note of earlier in the Deployment Guide.